freestyle-ciandt/typescript-patterns/src/tasks/task2.md

 3. Add a new script named **test** and another one named **test:watch**.
     - The **test** script should execute all the tests.
     - The **test:watch** script should execute the tests only for the modified files.
 It will listen for updates and execute the tests automatically.
-4. Create unit tests for the **getVehiclesLambda**.
+4. Create unit tests for the **getVehicleLambda**.
 Make sure you explore all the possible scenarios.

 ---